PaperStrange/AIProjectManger/README.md

-:white_check_mark: 2019/3/12: complete the structure
+:ballot_box_with_check: 2019/3/12: complete the structure

-TODO 2019/3/18: display the structure tree using mind map
+:bulb: TODO 2019/3/18: display the structure tree using mind map

 ## File structure